ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Problem Statement and Methods

+where $T(x)$ denotes the transmitted (refracted) signal, $B(x)$ represents the background contribution, and $\alpha \in [0,1]$ is the transparency coefficient.

+To address this limitation, ClearDepth incorporates \textbf{structural features} that are more invariant to transparency effects.
+Given a disparity field $d(x)$, the stereo matching objective can be formulated as:

+where $I_L, I_R$ denote the stereo image pair, and $\mathcal{R}(d(x), \phi_s(x))$ is a structural regularizer that enforces consistency between disparity and structural embeddings $\phi_s(x)$.
+These embeddings are extracted via a cascaded ViT backbone, whose global self-attention mechanism captures \textbf{long-range shape and contour information}, thereby reducing ambiguities in transparent regions.
+The cascaded vision transformer backbone is detailed in Sec.~\ref{sec:vision_transformer_backbone}.
+Furthermore, to compensate for the failure modes of traditional dot-product similarity, we also introduce a \textbf{post-fusion mechanism} that combines texture-based and structure-based disparity estimates:

+where $d_a(x)$ is the disparity derived from appearance similarity, $d_s(x)$ is the structure-guided disparity, and $w_s(x), w_a(x)$ are adaptive confidence weights.
+Intuitively, when texture cues are reliable (opaque regions), $w_a(x)$ dominates, while in transparent or textureless regions, $w_s(x)$ dominates, enforcing structural consistency.
+The fusion design is introduced in Sec.~\ref{sec:pose_fusion}.

+In summary, we propose \textbf{ClearDepth}, employ a ViT backbone for robust structural feature extraction and design a post-fusion module to explicitly compensate for the shortcomings of traditional stereo matching in transparent-object scenarios.
+Our network is illustrated in Fig.~\ref{fig.cleardepthnetwork}.
+The dataset generation is presented in Sec.~\ref{sec:synthetic_dataset_generation}.

-\subsubsection{Cascaded Vision Transformer Backbone.}
+\subsection{Cascaded Vision Transformer Backbone.}

-Our backbone architecture, conforming to the B5 settings of SegFormer, initiates with overlap patch embedding for initial image tokenization, crucial for preserving local features.
-This process sequentially passes the tokens through four transformer blocks ($N=4$), effectively generating feature maps at scaled dimensions of $\frac{1}{4}$, $\frac{1}{8}$, $\frac{1}{16}$, and $\frac{1}{32}$.
-To optimize computational efficiency, the model incorporates efficient self-attention, which significantly reduces the computational burden from $O(N^2)$ to $O(\frac{N^2}{R})$ by implementing a reduction ratio $R$.
-This reduction is achieved by first reshaping the input sequence from $N \cdot C$ to $\frac{N}{R} \times (C \cdot R)$ by 2d convolutional layer with the stride $8,4,2,1$ for different ViT blocks, as detailed in equation~\ref{eq:reshape}, and then adjusting the sequence dimensions back to $C$ through linear layers, as described in equation~\ref{eq:linear}.
+Our backbone begins with overlap patch embedding for initial tokenization, preserving local features.
+Tokens pass through four transformer blocks, generating feature maps at $\frac{1}{4}$, $\frac{1}{8}$, $\frac{1}{16}$, and $\frac{1}{32}$ scales.
+To optimize computational efficiency, the model incorporates efficient self-attention, which significantly reduces the computational burden from $O(N^2)$ to $O(\frac{N^2}{R})$.
+This reduction is achieved by first reshaping the input sequence from $N \cdot C$ to $\frac{N}{R} \times (C \cdot R)$ by 2d convolutional layer with the stride $8,4,2,1$ for different ViT blocks, as detailed in Equ.~\ref{eq:reshape}, and then adjusting the sequence dimensions back to $C$ channel through linear layers, as described in Equ.~\ref{eq:linear}.
+K denotes the sequence in the ViT block optimized for lower computational complexity.

 Additionally, the Mix-FFN module in the architecture addresses the challenge of performance degradation due to the interpolation of positional embeddings in the original ViT structure, especially when dealing with varying input image sizes, here by substituting positional embeddings with learnable depth-wise convolutions.
 The equation is as~\ref{eq:mixffn}.